-Nematodes are a diverse ubiquitous group type of parasitic worms, over half of which are parasitic.
+Nematodes are a diverse, ubiquitous group of worms, over half of which are parasitic.

 - Root-knot nematodes (Meloidogyne arenaria, M. incognita, M. javanica) • N

 The species of nematodes that infect tomato plants receive their name from the galls, or knots, they cause to form on the roots.
 Roots with galls are less effective at taking up nutrients and water.
 As a result, the plants become stunted, less vigorous, and produce lower yields.

 Not all issues with tomatoes are caused by pests or diseases.
-Environmental or nutritional pressures can also disrupt the normal processes of the tomato plant and lead to a number of disorders that compromise plant health and/or fruit quality and yield.
+Both environmental and nutritional pressures can also disrupt the normal processes of the tomato plant and lead to a number of disorders that compromise plant health and/or fruit quality and yield.

-Tomato plants normally produce one main stem, termed the leader, plus axillary shoots that can either all be pruned or limited, typically, to one additional leader.
-On occasion that main stem will cease growing — often when plants only have a few sets of true leaves — a phenomenon known as "blindness."
+Tomato plants normally produce one main stem, termed the leader, plus axillary shoots that can be pruned or limited, typically, to one additional leader.
+On occasion, that main stem will cease growing — often when plants only have a few sets of true leaves — a phenomenon known as "blindness."
 Fortunately, it is only the growing point on the main stem that is affected; side shoots continue to develop, and one or more can be retained to replace the main stem for fruit production.

 - Blossom end rot

 Blossom end rot occurs at the blossom end of the fruit and can be identified by a brown, sunken area at the bottom of the fruit.
 As it enlarges the spot takes on a dark, leathery appearance.
 As with tipburn in lettuce and brassica crops, the underlying cause of blossom end rot is a localized calcium deficiency.

 The following practices can help to offset contributing factors and prevent blossom end rot in tomatoes:

-- Test soil and modify accordingly, preferably the season before planting.
+- Test the soil and modify accordingly, preferably the season before planting.
 High or low soil pH, high soil salt levels, and rarely, low calcium levels in the soil can be contributing factors.
 Maintain soil pH of 6.5 to 6.8 to optimize the plant's ability to take up nutrients.
 Ensure adequate levels of nitrogen, phosphorus, and calcium in particular.
 Ensure adequate soil drainage to help prevent salt build-up.